webplatform/docs/tutorials/css_text_quick_start/index.md

 You can specify text styles in a variety of other ways.
 For example, some of the properties mentioned here have other values that you can use.
 In a complex style sheet, avoid using the shorthand <code>font</code> property, because of its side-effects (resetting other individual properties).

 For full details of the properties that relate to fonts, see [http://www.w3.org/TR/CSS21/fonts.html Fonts] in the CSS Specification.
 For full details of text decoration, see [http://www.w3.org/TR/css3-text/ Text] there.
-If you do not want to depend on the typefaces installed on visitors' systems, you can use [[@font-face]] to specify an online font.
+If you do not want to depend on the typefaces installed on visitors' systems, you can use [[css/atrules/%40font-face]] to specify an online font.
 However, this requires that the visitors are using a browser that supports this rule.

 == Action: Specifying fonts ==